 How do we register for a class?

-We have the BEST ratio for our classes in all of Des Moines – this is one of the reasons our athletes progress so well!
-In our Tiny Tribe classes, our ratio is 1:6; in our regular tumbling and JUMP classes, our ratio is 1:8; and in Flight & Flex class our ratio is 1:12.
+We have the BEST ratio for our classes in all of Des Moines – this is one of the reasons our Athletes progress so well!
+In our Beginning Tumbling Classes, our ratio is 1:6; in our Intermediate and All-Levels Tumbling and JUMP Classes, our ratio is 1:10; and in Flight & Flex class our ratio is 1:12.

 What are the tumbling class evaluations and when do those take place?

-Our tumbling class evaluations happen every three months (Jan/April/July/Oct) and take a robust look at all tumbling skills that an athlete may have.
+Our tumbling class evaluations used to take place several times a year during class.
+They take a robust look at all tumbling skills that an Athlete may have.
+Due to the time these evaluations take, we have discontinued using the Parent Portal and Tumbling Class time for regular assessments.
+You are welcome to schedule a private lesson for your Athlete to be fully evaluated and assessed in the system.
 Each skill is rated with stars from one (attempted), two (learning), three (completed), four (minor imperfections), or five (mastered).
 For an example of all five-star evaluation skills, please click HERE.
-Parents are able to view their athlete’s tumbling report card directly from our parent portal.
+Parents are able to view their Athlete’s tumbling report card directly from our Parent portal.

 How much do classes cost?